 Visit the Woman’s National Democratic Club Museum

-The Woman’s National Democratic Club Museum is located in a historic building that was once the residence of the renowned opera singer, Sarah Adams Whittemore.
+The Woman’s National Democratic Club Museum is located in a historic building that was once the residence of the renowned opera singer Sarah Adams Whittemore.
 The permanent collection includes paintings of women who were key members of the Women’s National Democratic Club, such as founding member Florence Jaffray Harriman and her mother, Caroline Eliza Hurst.

 Take a Yoga Class at this Female-Owned Studio

-Bluebird Sky Yoga is a woman-owned yoga studio founded by Jennie Light, who was named ‘One of the Top Yoga Instructors Under 30 to Watch’ by Yoga International.
+Bluebird Sky Yoga is a woman-owned yoga studio founded by Jennie Light, who was named “One of the Top Yoga Instructors Under 30 to Watch” by Yoga International.
 Bluebird acts as both a community space and art gallery featuring a rotating selection of works by female artists.

-Your One Stop Women-Owned Shop
+Your One Stop Woman-Owned Shop

-Try the Best Ice Cream in America
+Voted the Best Ice Cream in America

-Ice Cream Jubilee has been continuously named one of the best ice cream shops in America by several publications including Thrillist, Food Network, and FOOD & WINE.
+Ice Cream Jubilee has been continuously named one of the best ice cream shops in America by several publications, including Thrillist, Food Network, and FOOD & WINE.
 Owner Victoria Lai began making ice cream in her Brooklyn apartment back in 2009, experimenting with flavors in her spare time.
 Despite her full-time job in corporate law, Lai decided to apprentice at a pie shop in New York and develop her passion for flavor.
 When Lai moved to D.C. to accept a job working as a presidential appointee at the Department of Homeland Security, she brought her love for ice cream with her.
 In 2013, after graduating from the Penn State University ice cream seminar, Lai began making and selling ice cream in grocery stores in her spare time.
 As her ice cream gained momentum, Ice Cream Jubilee was born.

 Try the Crack Pie at the One and Only Milk Bar